rovaughn/platform-docs/platform/manual/project/directory-structure/conf/routes.yaml.rst

        upstreamServicePath: /
        upstreamServicePort: 80

-Here, we are configuring the gateway to send any request on data subdomain to the 'data' microservice in the hasura  namespace if the location has a prefix '/'.
+Here, we are configuring the gateway to send any request on the data subdomain to the 'data' microservice in the Hasura  namespace if the location has a prefix '/'.
 Since every location starts with '/', this means that any request arriving on the data subdomain is received by the data microservice.